Chart Color Schemes

 AreaSearch assessment of residential development activity positions Nuriootpa among the top 25% of areas assessed nationwide

-Nuriootpa has experienced approximately 58 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, around 293 homes were approved, with an additional 22 approved so far in FY26.
-Each dwelling built over these years has attracted an average of 2.5 new residents annually, indicating strong demand that supports property values.
+Nuriootpa has received approximately 58 dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25293 homes were approved, with an additional 27 approved in FY26 so far.
+Each dwelling built over this period attracted an average of 2.5 new residents annually, indicating strong demand that supports property values.

-The construction cost value for new homes averages $204,000, which is below the regional average, suggesting more affordable housing options.
-This financial year has seen $40.4 million in commercial approvals registered, reflecting high local commercial activity.
-Comparing Nuriootpa's development levels with Rest of SA over this five-year period shows it is 32.0% above the regional average per person, maintaining good buyer choice while supporting existing property values.
+The average construction cost value of new homes was $204,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This financial year has seen $40.4 million in commercial approvals registered, reflecting high levels of local commercial activity.
+Compared to the Rest of SA, Nuriootpa has experienced slightly higher development rates, with 32.0% more dwelling approvals per person over the past five years, maintaining good buyer choice while supporting existing property values.

-Recent building activity consists solely of standalone homes, preserving the area's traditional low-density character and catering to families seeking space.
-The population density stands at approximately 152 people per dwelling approval, indicating an expanding market.
-Looking ahead, Nuriootpa is projected to grow by 1,153 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.
+All recent building activity consists of standalone homes, preserving the area's traditional low-density character and appealing to those seeking family homes with space.
+The location has approximately 152 people per dwelling approval, indicating an expanding market.
+Looking ahead, Nuriootpa is projected to grow by 1,153 residents by 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development